enochCodes/swip-dashboard/content/documentation.md

 ---
 title: "SWIP Dashboard - Developer Guide"
 description: "Complete guide for developers using the SWIP Dashboard"
-date: "2025-11-04"
+date: "2025-11-06"
 ---

 # SWIP Dashboard - Developer Guide

-Welcome to the **SWIP Dashboard** - an open-source wellness transparency platform that visualizes wellness impact data from tracked applications.
+Welcome to the **SWIP Dashboard** – an open-source wellness transparency platform that visualises wellness impact data from the SWIP App and verified partner applications.

 ---